cosmos/sdk-tutorials/academy/ibc/channels.md

 </HighlightBox>

 Connections and clients comprise the main components of the transport layer in IBC.
-However, application to application communication in IBC is conducted over **channels**, which route between an application module such as the module which handles ICS20 token transfers on one chain, and the corresponding application module on another one.
-These applications are namespaced by **port identifiers** such as 'transfer' for ICS20 token transfers.
+However, application to application communication in IBC is conducted over **channels**, which route between an application module such as the module which handles Interchain Standard (ICS) 20 token transfers on one chain, and the corresponding application module on another one.
+These applications are namespaced by **port identifiers** such as 'transfer' for ICS 20 token transfers.

 <HighlightBox type="info">